Stories

 Beautiful Minds also assisted us during the conference with a three-part workshop focused on mental health and wellbeing.
 The workshop was free to all young people aged 10-30, run by HFA with the support of an education grant provided by CSL Behring.

-If you are concerned about your anxiety, please reach out to a loved one.
-Alternatively you can contact
+If you are concerned about your anxiety, please reach out to a loved one or talk to your GP.

 Submit your story to Factored In